-As part of the production of this new BAP, the CBI held a series of workshops in late 2009 to establish a prioritised list of biodiversity projects.
+As part of the production of this latest Biodiversity Action Plan, the CBI held a series of workshops in late 2009 to establish a prioritised list of biodiversity projects.
 These priority projects form the backbone of BAP Volume 4; within the document the project aims are outlined, key habitats and species are listed, and the lead delivery body identified.
 The projects, split into three groups are listed below; further information on each project can be found by clicking on the project name below which will download the relevant section of BAP Volume 4 or you can download the whole of BAP Volume 4 - please be aware this is a large document (3.5 MB) so may take some time to download.

 A map has been produced showing the projects which can be represented spatially.
 The boundaries shown on the map do not represent a statutory designation; they are simply project areas where there are considered to be opportunities to make positive changes for biodiversity.
 In the same respect white areas on the map are by no means areas where conservation work is not necessary; these areas are relevant to the non geographical projects such as mapping new BAP habitats, and the invasive species project.
 Other areas, where considered appropriate, will be addressed in future plans.
 The areas of BAP habitats in these white areas should at least be maintained and restoration/expansion should be encouraged especially where linking to existing BAP habitats.

 This new broader, habitat based approach will allow effective action planning and reporting without significantly adding to BAP bureaucracy.
 By shifting the emphasis to habitat-based work these projects will achieve habitat targets as well as benefit those species less suited to very narrowly focused recovery work.

 In addition to this the Cornwall Biodiversity Initiative (CBI) has produced a new Cornish BAP habitat and species list, this list now contains:

 UK Biodiversity Action Plan